 - Weight: 974g

-If you’re a serious bird watcher looking for the absolute best binoculars that money can buy, the Swarvoski Field Pro EL is a prime candidate.
-These pairs from the famed crystal maker combines fantastic build quality with one of the most incredible lenses you can look through.
+If you’re a serious bird watcher looking for the absolutly best binoculars that money can buy, the Swarvoski Field Pro EL is a prime candidate.
+This pair from the famed crystal maker combines fantastic build quality with one of the most incredible lenses you can look through.

-Image quality is the main thing you’re paying for when buying the Field Pro EL, but it’s worth every pence you’re shelling out.
-The colour and clarity when you look through these binoculars is out of this world, with no image artifacts like colour aberrations.
+Image quality is the main thing you’re paying for when buying the Field Pro EL, but it’s worth every penny you’re shelling out.
+The colour and clarity when you look through these binoculars is out of this world, with no image artifacts such as colour aberrations.
 It’s exactly what it would look like had you looked at it with your naked eye – if your eyes have 8.5x magnification, that is.
-Even in low light, the Field Pro EL produces images so stunningly clear you’ll it was artificially brightening what you’re seeing through the lens.
+Even in low light, the Field Pro EL produces images so stunningly clear you would think it was artificially brightening what you’re seeing through the lens.

-At its price range, its good news that the Field Pro EL can holds its own pretty well.
+At its price range, the Field Pro EL holds its own pretty well.
 The pair is exceptionally durable with a tough outer casing.
-Plus, it’s waterproof up to a depth of 4 meters.
+Plus, it’s waterproof up to a depth of 4 metres.
 The design is also elegant and minimalist, one that you’ll be proud to be seen hanging around your neck.

 Overall, the Swarovski Field Pro EL is the gold standard for high-end bird watching binoculars.
 It isn’t cheap, but one that’s worth the price tag.